FirstHR

 If this is your first finance hire, write a generalist who builds the function, not a specialist who joins one, and report the role to the CEO

 The template finance manager job descriptions online are written for companies that already have a finance team, with language about reporting to a CFO and owning one slice of a larger function.
-For a company of twenty to fifty people making its first dedicated finance hire, that framing is wrong.
+For a small business making its first dedicated finance hire, that framing is wrong.
 There is no finance team and no CFO: the person you hire will build the finance function, combining hands-on accounting oversight with budgeting, forecasting, and cash-flow management, while working alongside your external CPA and bookkeeper on tax and audit.
 That is a broad generalist role, and the posting should say so: describe end-to-end ownership, report the role to the CEO or founder rather than a nonexistent CFO, be explicit about what stays outsourced, and screen for someone comfortable owning finance alone.
 The first-finance-hire template on this page is written exactly this way, and it is the variation no competing template offers.

 Consider whether a part-time or fractional finance manager fits better than a full-time hire, because for many small companies it does